Rupesh-1711/Rupesh-1711/README.md

 <!----------------------------------- About Section ------------------------------------>

 <h3 align="center">
-    A passionate JAVA Back-End Developer, Dedicated to developing robust applications that interact with the Backend part of web applications.
-Extensive expertise in website architecture, design, and web design, and web API designs.
-Problem-solving mindset with a goal to optimize my application for better stability and speed.
-Love to work in a team.
+    Dedicated and inspiring aspiring Java backend developer with a 3-month internship experience, collaborative team member, keen to collaborate with interdisciplinary teams for organizational growth, and passionate about developing new products.
+Excited to begin my experience as a Java Backend developer.
 </h3

 👩‍💻 About Me :